harriott/vimfiles/QR/variants.md

     ":p                               " paste in last command.
     "kyy                              " copies current line into register k :echo @%                          " (relative) filepath
-    :let@\='something to search for'  " makes that last search :let@a=@_                         " sets a to (always empty) black hole register :let@q=@k                         " sets a to contents of register k
+    :let@/='something to search for'  " makes that last search :let@a=@_                         " sets a to (always empty) black hole register :let@q=@k                         " sets a to contents of register k